The-SMTSci/FlexSpec1/docs/source/abstract.rst

 ABSTRACT
 ========

-**Title**: Ramifications of 3D printing Spectrographs: Introducing the Flexible Spectrograph I (FS1) Small Telescope Spectrograph.
+**Title**:  Lessons Learned from the FlexSpec1 Spectrograph

-(Accepted May, Proceedings of the Small Telescope Symposium 2021, Society for Astronomical Sciences).
+(Accepted TBD, Proceedings of the Small Telescope Symposium 2022, Society for Astronomical Sciences).

 Authors : Jerrold L. Foote, Wayne Green, Greg Jones, Frank Parks, Anthony
           Rodda, Forrest Sims, Thomas C. Smith, Clarke Yeager

-**Contributors**: Paul Gerlach
+**Abstract**:

-**Abstract**: Here we present the engineering and science case for the Flexible Spectrograph Small Telescope Spectrograph I (FS1).
-In Paper I, we explored 3D Printing the LOWSPEC 1 for general science use.
-In Paper II, we presented technical issues and solutions related to the LOWSPEC 2.
-Here, in Paper III, we address the underlying optics and astrophysics by adding flexibility in choices of materials, resolutions and optics needed to match observing needs and capabilities of the community.
+This final paper of the FlexSpec1 series presents lessons learned and applied to 3D-Printed/Hybrid spectrographs for small telescope science.
+We present a detailed analysis of the photon-path from source to sensor and the steps within the spectrograph to mitigate instrumentation issues.
+We present the caliberation unit, the "Kzin" ring, as a stand-alone aspect of the project suited to all spectrographs.
+A full implementation is in the puiblic domain via Github.
+Public documentation is available via ReadTheDocs.io.
 The full design is available via GitHub, the documentation is at 'readthedocs.io flexspec1 <https://flexspec1.readthedocs.io/en/latest>_.

 **Note to Editor**: